victornguyen75/bopify-svelte-server/README.md

 Spotify But Bop-ier

-⚠️ You will need your own client id from the Spotify API and docs. ⚠️
+⚠️ You will need your own Client ID and Client Secret from the Spotify API and docs. ⚠️